-Copyright Piracy Law - In April 2017, the President of Ukraine signed a long-awaited law "On State Support of Cinematography," offering new mechanisms to combat copyright infringement on the internet.
-The updated law includes definitions of relevant terms such as hyperlink, electronic information, camcording and hosting provider.
-Notably, the law also declares camcording illegal.
-The law awaits implementation.
+Copyright Piracy Law - In April 2017, the President of Ukraine signed a long-awaited law "On State Support of Cinematography in Ukraine" offering inter alia new mechanisms to combat copyright infringement on the internet.
+The Law includes definitions of relevant terms such as hyperlink, electronic information, camcording and hosting provider.
+Notably, the Law also amends the Criminal Code of Ukraine, qualifying camcording and card-sharing as a crime and provides for criminal liability.
+The Government has indicated implementation of this Law as one of its priorities for 2018.